July 20: Today in Royal History

 Full name: Adolf Wilhelm Viktor

 In 1890, Prince Adolf married Princess Viktoria of Prussia, known as Moretta, daughter of Friedrich III, German Emperor and Victoria, Princess Royal.
-After an extended honeymoon in Egypt and Greece, the couple took up residence in the Palais Schaumburg in Bonn.
+After an extended honeymoon in Egypt and Greece, the couple lived in the Palais Schaumburg in Bonn.
 Moretta had a miscarriage early in the marriage and the couple remained childless.
 Following the death of Woldemar, Prince of Lippe in 1895, Prince Adolf became the Regent for Woldemar’s successor and brother Alexander who was mentally incapacitated.
-Adolf served as Regent until 1897 when he was replaced by Count Ernst of Lippe-Biesterfeld.
+Adolf served as Regent until 1897 when Count Ernst of Lippe-Biesterfeld replaced him.

 Unofficial Royalty: Prince Adolf of Schaumburg-Lippe